 - collectively advocate for girls’ needs among legislators and policymakers.

-With funding from the Fred Harris Daniels Foundation and United Way, the IIG spent the last three years implementing strategies and programs related to the Alliance's mission.
-The Research Bureau will update the needs assessment through surveys of middle school girls, parents, service providers, and focus groups.
-These surveys will provide sufficient data for the Alliance to set its priorities for the next three years and to benchmark progress every three years thereafter.
+With funding from the Fred Harris Daniels Foundation and United Way, the IIG spent three years implementing strategies and programs related to the Alliance’s mission.
+The Research Bureau updated the needs assessment through surveys of middle school girls, parents, service providers, and focus groups.
+These surveys provided sufficient data for the Alliance to set its priorities for three years and to benchmark its progress on an ongoing basis.